 Cricket is also a good option for folks looking for unlimited data.

-Cricket’s unlimited plan costs $70 per month ($65 with Auto Pay), and comes with unlimited high-speed data and nationwide talk and text.
-It also comes with unlimited international texting, as well as unlimited calling and texting to and from Mexico, Canada and the US.
+Cricket’s unlimited plan costs $60 per month ($55 with Auto Pay), and comes with unlimited high-speed data and nationwide talk and text.
+It also comes with unlimited texting to 38 countries, as well as unlimited calling and texting to and from Mexico, Canada and the US.
 There are no mobile hotspot capabilities with this plan though.